 - During my time in CMU, I was advised by Prof. Carolyn Rose from Langauge Technology Institute (LTI), Prof. Vincent Aleven from HCII, Prof. Joseph Jay Williams from Computer Science department, University of Toronto.
 I worked with the amazing Ph.D. students and post-docs in CMU HCII and LTI, including Ken Holstein, Xu Wang, Tomoshiro Nagashima and Shiyan Jiang.

 I received my Bachelor’s Degree in Beijing Normal University in English language literature, with a focus on language education.
 I have interned at Knovva Academy as an instructional designer, Foreign Language Teaching and Research Press as a Digital Media Editor, and as a English Teacher at one of the top high schools in China, Beijing 101 High School.

-My research focus on learning science and technology, including intelligent tutoring systems (ITS), language technology and learning analytics, to make education easy and effective.
+My research focus on learning science and technology, including AI in education, intelligent tutoring systems (ITS), language technology and educational robots.
+My goal is to make education easier and more effective.

-I also study mechanism of crowdsourcing and teacher-sourcing, to improve the ITS development and design process, and increase teachers’ configurability.
+I also study the mechanism of crowdsourcing and teachersourcing, to improve the ITS development and design process, increase teachers’ configurability and satisfaction.

 [March 28,2019] Our paper “Applying Rhetorical Structure Theory to Student Essays for Providing Automated Writing Feedback” was accepted to NAACL-HLT 2019 DISRPT workshop.